Icinga/icinga2/doc/2-getting-started.md

 #### <a id="upgrading-mysql-db"></a> Upgrading the MySQL database

-Check the `/usr/share/icinga2-ido-mysql/schema/upgrade` directory for an incremental schema upgrade file.
+If you're upgrading an existing Icinga 2 instance you should check the `/usr/share/icinga2-ido-mysql/schema/upgrade` directory for an incremental schema upgrade file.

 > **Note**
 >